+Whether you're having a hot cup of tea, an iced coffee, or a fancy Irish coffee, removing the stains can be tricky.
 A tea or coffee spill is a tannin stain from a plant compound that often shows as a color in the final product.
 Depending on the concentration, coffee and tea can even be used as permanent dyes for fabric.
 Add the greasy stain from cream and there's even more reason to treat the stain as soon as possible.

 If you have a tea or coffee spill while on the go, blot away the moisture with a plain white paper towel or cloth.
-Unless the fabric is silk which can watermark, flood the area with plain cool water.
-If possible, flush the area from the wrong side by holding the stain under a faucet of cold running water.
+Unless the fabric is silk which can watermark, flood the stained area with plain cool water.
+If possible, flush the stain from the wrong side by holding the stain under a faucet of cold running water.
 Or, sponge the stain with a white cloth dipped in cool water.
 If any color remains, you can use a stain remover pen.
-Just remember, that the stained garment will still need to be washed as soon as possible when you get home.
+Just remember that the stained garment will still need to be washed as soon as possible when you get home.

+Gently work in the stain remover into the fabric with your fingers or a soft-bristled brush and allow it to work for at least ten minutes before washing.
 This step is particularly important if the coffee spill contained cream or other added flavorings.
-Then wash following care label directions using a good detergent and the hottest water recommended for the fabric.
+Wash following care label directions using a good detergent and the hottest water recommended for the fabric.

 When a tea or coffee stain happens on a garment labeled as dry clean only, blot the stain with a dry white cloth.
 Sponge lightly with a white cloth damped with plain cold water and blot dry.
 As soon as possible, head to the cleaner and point out and identify the stain to your professional dry cleaner.

 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 How to Remove Tea and Coffee Stains from Carpet and Upholstery